VOLUNTEER WITH REFUGEES

 In March, the Cypriot government announced increasingly stringent controls on movement both across borders and within the country.
-The borders are closed to all non-Cypriots.
-Within Cyprus, all non-essential businesses, shops and services had to close including our Dignity Centre at the end of March.
+Borders were closed while all non-essential businesses, shops and services had to close including our Dignity Centre.

 While closed, we began providing food to people who have no means of supporting themselves and will be continuing that service as long as is needed.
 We are very concerned about vulnerable members who treat the Centre as a lifeline and the many refugees who have no means of supporting themselves and no support network within the local community.